 The amount of water a plant consumes may vary depending on many factors.
 Mistakes in this matter can lead to trouble.

-Blue spruce should be watered as often as the soil is 2 inches dry.
-When watering, use 1-2 gallons of water or more depending on the size of the plant.
+QUICK ANSWER: Blue spruce should be watered as often as the soil is 2 inches dry.
+When watering, use 1-2 gallons of water or more, depending on the plant size.
 Watering is mandatory until the Blue Spruce is fully established.

 Water requirements